 If you have suffered gambling losses after you asked to self-exclude can you seek legal redress?

-The law surrounding gambling is complex, but in general if the bookmaker or casino complied with its terms and conditions, it is unlikely that you will have a valid claim.
-The courts expect gamblers to take responsibility for their betting activities and in order for them to intervene and order financial compensation there must be clear wrongdoing on the part of the company.
+The law surrounding gambling is complex, but in general if the bookmaker or casino has complied with its terms and conditions then it is unlikely that you will have a claim.
+The courts expect gamblers to take responsibility for their betting activities, so for the law to intervene and order financial compensation there must be clear wrongdoing on the part of the company.

 It is often assumed that the law will step in and order that gamblers be compensated where the bookmaker or casino were aware that the gambler had a gambling problem.
 But that assumption is incorrect.
 In Ritz Hotel V Noora Al Daher (2014) the court declared that it would not be fair, just or reasonable to impose a duty of care on the casino on the basis that it had known that the member was a gambling addict.
 Nor is there any responsibility to prevent people from gambling very large sums of money that they cannot afford.